ldi-sogang/ldi-sogang.github.io/hiring.md

 Our lab focuses on developing the latest NLP and data mining technologies and applying them to solve real-world problems.
 Our major goal is to publish these groundbreaking research results in top-tier conferences and journals worldwide.

 To achieve this, we are currently seeking talented and passionate students who meet the following qualifications.
-If you are interested in joining our research lab, please refer to [FAQ](https://docs.google.com/document/d/1mOzS0KUhBPTOSYprjkL2ZyXBGsyvfXfF_c6VZkTt6ko/edit?usp=sharing) page and then send your resume or CV along with a brief introduction to Prof. Bucu Chang (buru@sogang.ac.kr) via email.
+If you are interested in joining our research lab, please refer to [FAQ](https://docs.google.com/document/d/1mOzS0KUhBPTOSYprjkL2ZyXBGsyvfXfF_c6VZkTt6ko/edit?usp=sharing) page and then send your CV along with a brief introduction to Prof. Bucu Chang (buru@sogang.ac.kr) via email.

 ---